cose-spec/wg-charter/draft-charter.md

 Issues dealing with key management and binding of keys to identities are out of scope for the working group.

-The Working group will coordinate its progress with the ACE, DICE and CoAP working groups to ensure that we are fulfilling the needs of these constituencies.
+The Working group will coordinate its progress with the ACE, DICE and CORE working groups to ensure that we are fulfilling the needs of these constituencies.
 Other groups may be added to this list as the set of use cases is expanded.